Mossy Hill Wind Farm

 A new substation is being proposed to allow Mossy Hill Windfarm connect to the 132kV transmission network under construction between Kergord and Gremista.

-The project team will be sharing the substation plans upcoming public exhibitions in Lerwick and Scalloway.
+The project team carried out public consultation on the substation proposals in May and December 2024, with exhibitions in Lerwick and Scalloway.

 Get in Touch